MarcoPalomino/FileLogger/README.md

 The unit tests consider the path defined in the app.config for creating the file or using the file already created.

+Any concern or improvement, is well received.
+Please contact me.   :+1: